-The requirements with regard to the citation of sources are set out in Handout 1 and should be followed at all times.
+The requirements with regard to the citation of sources are set out in the Sociology Handbook and should be followed at all times.
 Ensure that all references in the project appear in your bibliography and guard against plagiarism.
-See the section on plagiarism in Handout 1.
+See the section on plagiarism in the Sociology Handbook.
 Choose your references judiciously and only cite research pertinent to the specific focus of your research.
-Avoid references with only tangential or general significance and take special care not to cite established authorities out of context.
-You must use the Harvard system of referencing (See Handout 1 for guidelines on how to reference in this style).
+Avoid references with only tangential or general significance and take particular care not to cite established authorities out of context.
+You must use the Harvard system of referencing (See Sociology Handbook for guidelines on how to reference in this style).